emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ```

 With this setup, place your cursor over the name of a subroutine, press F10, and Emacs will list every line where it is called.
 Since results are clickable in the `*grep*` buffer, you can walk through each call site interactively — making it easy to understand control flow and dependencies, without any plugins or static analysis tools.

-## 5. Summary

-*Repo-grep* is a versatile Emacs tool that enhances how you:

-* Explore unfamiliar codebases
-* Debug across multiple files
-* Refactor consistently
-* Navigate large projects efficiently — all without leaving Emacs.

-By combining one-keystroke convenience, version control awareness, and regex power, *repo-grep* brings intuitive, project-wide search and code navigation to your fingertips.